CartoDB/cartodb/doc/API.md

 #### layer.mouseover()

-Called when the mouse enters in **any** feature, useful to change cursor for hover
+Triggered when the mouse enters in **any** feature.
+Useful to change the cursor while hovering.

 #### layer.mouseout()

-Called when the mouse leaves all the features, useful to change cursor for hover
+Triggered when the mouse leaves all the features.
+Useful to revert the cursor after hovering.

 ##### Example